sqshq/piggymetrics/README.md

 ## Let's try it out

-Note that starting 8 Spring Boot applications, 4 MongoDB instances and a RabbitMq requires at least 4Gb RAM.
+Note that starting 8 Spring Boot applications, 4 MongoDB instances and a RabbitMq requires at least 4Gb of RAM.

 #### Before you start
 - Install Docker and Docker Compose.